rrich-kray/budget-tracker/README.md

 ## How it works

-My primary focus was building a fully-fledged PWA with offline functionality; With that in mind, the rest of the application is fairly lean.
+My primary focus was building a fully-fledged PWA with offline functionality; with that in mind, the rest of the application is fairly lean.
 The UI is minimalist, and only three Express.js routes were necessary to access/modify the database, which consists of one table.

 Usage is straightforward.
 Simply enter your transaction name and amount in the appropriate input boxes, and then hit the "Add Funds" button.